 Sales and Marketing

 Bayer markets over 5,000 products through a global sales and distribution network.
-Offerings from its largest division, the HealthCare segment, are distributed primarily through wholesalers and pharmacy chains, while CropScience products are sold through wholesalers and regional distributors.
+Offerings from its largest division, the HealthCare segment, are distributed primarily through wholesalers, hospitals, and pharmacy chains, while CropScience products are sold through wholesalers and regional distributors.

 Bayer is growing all three of its core businesses by enhancing its strong positions in key markets, as well as by expanding into emerging geographic areas and investing in innovative technologies.
 Within its HealthCare division, which accounts for just about half of its annual sales, the company's growth strategy includes making targeted acquisitions, entering into licensing and development deals with other pharmaceutical companies, and performing in-house research and development.
 To counteract the effect of weakened sales in Europe and North America, the HealthCare Pharmaceuticals segment is working to expand drug marketing efforts in China, Brazil, Mexico, Russia, and other high-growth markets.